makeitcloudy/HomeLab/README.md

 **Community shares**
 Two Carl's - let's list them alphabetically: Carl Webster and Carl Stalhood
 * Building Carl Webster lab - (https://carlwebster.com/01-building-websters-lab-v2-introduction/ | https://carlwebster.com/building-websters-lab-v2-pdf/) - his guide contains 1335 pages.
 Imagine how much of an errort was made to bring this to life.
 It's available for free...
-* Carl Stalhood - (https://www.carlstalhood.com/about-carl-stalhood/) - great resources and fair amount of links to different places which may help you getting up to speed, and solving many of the issues which may arise
+* Carl Stalhood - (https://www.carlstalhood.com/about-carl-stalhood/) - great resources and fair amount of links to different places which may help you getting up to speed, and solving many of the issues which may arise.
+It will also help installing the product itslef.
-* Bas van Kaam - (https://www.basvankaam.com/) - he is one of the Nerdio evangelist, who shared great green book called the FMA Architecture
+* Bas van Kaam - (https://www.basvankaam.com/) - he is one of the Nerdio evangelist, who shared great green book called the FMA Architecture.
-* Denis Span - (https://dennisspan.com/) - he was my inspiration for some automation topics around PVS etc
+* Denis Span - (https://dennisspan.com/) - he was my inspiration for some automation topics around PVS etc. His blog is full of examples how the installation of the components building CVAD can be automated.
+You may customize those scripts for your preference, for instance including the Error and Verbose streams, they are great starting point.
-* Julien Mooren - (https://citrixguyblog.com | https://github.com/citrixguyblog) - he was my inspiration to fork his AutomatedRDS release back in 2017
+* Julien Mooren - (https://citrixguyblog.com | https://github.com/citrixguyblog) - he was my inspiration to fork his AutomatedRDS release back in 2017.
+* Claudio Rodriguez - (http://blog.wtslabs.com/), apart from that there were RAS university initiative (http://ras.euc.university/) - but for some reason this is no longer active
 * George Spiers - (https://www.jgspiers.com/) - his blog will help you getting handy with NetScaler and topics on your OS layer
 * Lee Jeffries - https://www.leeejeffries.com/blog/